 - Annual Governance and Accountability Review parts 1-2 2019-20 Bedale Town Council.pdf

 - External Audit Report and Certificate 2019-20 Bedale Town Council.pdf

 The Annual Return summarises the previous year's financial activity.
 It is subject to internal audit by an independent accounting professional, and submitted to the External Auditor, who for the 2019-20 accounting period is PKF Littlejohn LLP.

 - Bedale Town Council receipts and payments 2020-21

 - Bedale Town Council cash and investment reconciliation as at 31 March 2021

 - Bedale Town Council internal audit report 2020-21.pdf

 - Bedale Town Council Annual Governance and Accountability Review submitted to external auditor

-During the annual period of exercise of public rights - which in 2020 was 6 July to 14 August - any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates, and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records will be made available for inspection by any person interested.
+During the annual period of exercise of public rights - which in 2021 was 21 June to 30 July - any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates, and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records will be made available for inspection by any person interested.

 Information from the National Audit Office about public rights is available here.